Are mosaic tiles good for backsplash?

 Marble’s Timeless Appeal in Modern Spaces

 Marble slabs have the unique ability to bridge the gap between traditional and contemporary design.
-Their natural beauty can complement a range of styles, from classic elegance to minimalist modernism, making marble a versatile choice for any interior.
+Moreover their natural beauty can complement a range of styles, from classic elegance to minimalist modernism, making marble a versatile choice for any interior.

 Sustainability and Ethical Sourcing

 As the demand for marble grows, so does the importance of sustainable and ethical sourcing practices.
-Opting for marble from quarries that adhere to responsible mining practices ensures environmental preservation and supports ethical labor standards.
+Also opting for marble from quarries that adhere to responsible mining practices ensures environmental preservation and supports ethical labor standards.

 Future Trends in Marble Usage